implydata/immutable-class/README.md

 - It is a JS 'class' that starts with an uppercase letter
 - It has a static ```ClassName.isClassName``` method for checking if something is an instance of the given class
-- It has a static ```ClassName.fromJS``` method for deserializing objects
+- It has a static ```ClassName.fromJS``` method for deserializing classes
-- It has an instance valueOf method that return a minimally serialized object (preserving all sub objects as immutable classes)
+- It has an instance valueOf method that return a minimally serialized object (preserving all sub classes as immutable classes)
-- It has an instance toJS method that return a fully serialized object (recursively serializing all sub objects)
+- It has an instance toJS method that return a fully serialized object (recursively serializing all sub classes)
 - It has an instance toJSON method that returns the same as the toJS method allowing the object to be passed into `JSON.stringify`
 - It has an instance toString method that is implemented in some way (and returns a `string`)
-- It has an instance equals method that can be used to compare this object to other objects to check for equivalence.
+- It has an instance equals method that can be used to compare this object to other classes to check for equivalence.

 ## Testing tools